amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ## What should I do then?

-Whether through using exceptions, status codes, or more sophisticated types like `Either`, the goal is to ensure that errors are handled in a way that is predictable, maintainable, and aligned with the overall design of the software.
+Whether through using exceptions, status codes, or more sophisticated types like `Either`, the goal is to ensure that errors are conveyed clearly so they can be handled in a way that is predictable and easy to implement and maintain.

-Each error-handling approach has its own context where it shines:
+Each error modeling approach has its own context where it shines:

-* Exceptions are best suited for scenarios where you need to handle unexpected, exceptional situations that require immediate attention or need to bubble up through multiple layers of the stack.
-They're powerful for skipping irrelevant intermediate steps when something goes wrong, but they can also lead to less predictable code if overused.
+* Exceptions are best suited for scenarios where you need to handle unexpected, exceptional situations that are meant to bubble up through multiple layers of the stack.
+Using an exception to communicate a possible error is more "expensive" and if not caught breaks the contract between functions.
+The caller may find exceptions that are born nested in multiple levels of function calls, without the ability of act on them.

-* Status Codes are ideal when dealing with external systems like APIs, where standardized responses (like HTTP status codes) can be returned to indicate success or failure.
-This approach is straightforward and works well when the caller can easily understand and act on these codes.

-* Returning Special Values (like None or a custom error value) is useful when you want to keep your function calls simple and direct, especially in situations where failure is a common, non-exceptional part of the process.
-This method keeps your code clean but may sometimes lack the explicitness needed for more complex error-handling.
+* Returning special values (like None or a custom error value) is useful when you want to keep your function calls simple and direct, especially in situations where failure can take only one shape and there is no need to convey more than that.
+This method is simpler to implement and easy to understand clean but as the code grows it will become insufficient to model all kinds of failures and the code will become harder to read and maintain.

-* Using Types Like Maybe or Either is a great choice when you want to enforce handling of possible failures directly in your code’s logic.
+* Using types like `Maybe` or `Either` is a great choice when you want to enforce handling of possible failures directly in your code’s logic.
 These types make it clear that a function can either succeed or fail, and they compel the caller to deal with both scenarios.
-This approach is particularly powerful in functional programming or when building systems where predictable and explicit error handling is crucial.
+This approach makes your code resilient, predictable, testable and easy to maintain.

 Incorporating these practices into your codebase not only improves the robustness of your applications but also fosters a more reliable and understandable system for those who come after you.
 By thoughtfully modeling failures, you create a safety net that allows your code to fail gracefully, making it easier to debug, test, and ultimately, trust.
 As we continue to build more complex systems, the principles discussed here serve as a foundation for writing resilient and clear code that stands the test of time.